teyahbd/ecommerce-keyword-api/README.md

 # About This Repo

 This API forms part of a group project completed on the Northcoders software development bootcamp.
 Santa's Little Helper is an app created in React Native which uses a Word2Vec machine learning model to help users find an ideal present.
-Please find the main app repo here for further details and our project page with an app demo can be found here.

-Link to currently hosted page
+## Project Overview

-wuickly explain project flow here
+As a brief overview of the project flow, a user swipes to like or dislike gifts for an intended recipient accessed via the eBay API.
+We extract keywords describing each item and record whether each keyword describes an item the user liked or instead that they disliked.
+From this, we create a list of "positive", or liked, keywords and a list of "negative", or disliked, keywords.
+These lists are passed to the API in this repo, which holds our Word2Vec neural network model.

-This is a small server that contains within it a python script to output semantically similar words when given one or more words as input.
-The post request accepts inputs in the following way:
+Based on these lists, this API returns a list of related keywords that the intended recipient may like.
+These keywords are then used in the next eBay API call to suggest items that the intended recipient is more likely to be interested in - essentially tailoring the items to the users likes and dislikes.
+Please see the (main repo)[https://github.com/robcarter123/react-final-project] for further details and our [project page](https://northcoders.com/projects/nov-2022/santas-little-helper) which contains an app demo.

-{ [ postive ], [ negative ] } where both positive and negative should be arrays of strings.
+## This Repo

-Word2vec is a technique for natural language processing published in 2013.
+The main purpose of this repo is to hold our Flask API, which creates a small Python-based server which outputs semantically similar words when given one or more words as input.
+We achieved this using Word2Vec - a technique for natural language processing published in 2013.
 The word2vec algorithm uses a neural network model to learn word associations from a large corpus of text.
 Once trained, such a model can detect synonymous words or suggest additional words for a partial sentence.
-We used the suggested similar words to feedback keywords relating to gifts to the frontend of our project.
+We used our model to suggest similar words to given keywords relating to gifts in the front end of our project.

-There are two uses for this repo:
+While pre-trained models exist, we chose to train our own custom set of word vectors specific to the eCommerce context of our project.
+We've included our code from this process and therefore, there are two uses for this repo:

 1. Creating a Flask REST API which uses machine learning and NLP to recommend related keywords
-2. Training custom word vectors with Word2Vec using an eCommerce dataset (see the folder `/model_training`)
+2. Training custom word vectors with Word2Vec using an eCommerce dataset (see the folder `/model_training` and <a href="#training-custom-word-vectors-using-word2vec">this section</a> of the repo.

-For our app, we trained these custom word vectors first to then use in the model of our API.
-We've included the files for training word vectors in this repo for convenience however, this process is separate to creating the API.
-See the "Getting Started" section for more details on using each part of this repo.
+At the time of writing, this API is hosted [here](https://ecommerce-keyword-api.herokuapp.com/).

 <p align="right">(<a href="#word2vec-keyword-api">back to top</a>)</p>